 Having a natural apothecary growing on your prepper retreat or bug in location will help you to stay healthy and treat a host of likely ailments that could affect you and your loved ones.

 There is absolutely no reason to wait until the SHTF to start using natural remedies to treat routine medical issues and injuries.

 Ridding your body of potentially harmful chemicals that are commonly included in over-the-counter medications, salves, and ointments, should help you build a stronger body and help you to become more physically prepared for the demands that will be placed on it during a long-term survival scenario.

 Replacing prescribed antibiotics for a chronic medical condition might not be necessary today, but learning how to grow and make natural alternatives would be a wise preparedness choice, indeed.

-Although herbs, spices, bark, and roots typically are used in alternative home remedies, because they are natural materials, that doesn’t mean they are all safe for children to consume, or will not cause allergic reaction in some people.
+Although some medicinal herbs, spices, bark, and roots typically are used in home remedies, because they are natural materials, that doesn’t mean they are all safe for children to consume, or will not cause allergic reaction in some people.